 Will they succeed in giving the banks a run for their money?
 A group of entrepreneurs launched a new venture called BLENDER to create a platform for peer-to-peer lending.
 It connects people who want to lend money and those who want to borrow, all while minimizing brokerage fees.
 Read more.

 In finance, too: Hunger for an alternative that competes for the consumer’s heart and wallet.
 Read more.

 BLender CEO and founder: our expenses are constantly changing, but our revenue is fixed.
 Listen to the program.

 BLENDER offers an online meeting point for people looking for high interest rates on their money and those looking for a quick loan with favorable terms.
 Read more.

 There’s a new online platform that brings together individuals who want to earn higher interest on their liquid money and those looking for quick and easy loans with better terms than those offered by traditional financial institutions.
 It’s called P2P (peer-to-peer) lending.
 Read more.

 Leaders in Israel’s business community have joined forces to launch a new peer-to-peer lending iniatiative called BLender.
-Doron Aviv, chairman of Aviv Group, serves as the company’s chairman, and Giora Offer, former CEO of Discount Bank and one of the owners of the Lahav Fund investment group is a member of the Board of Directors.
+Doron Aviv, chairman of Aviv Group, serves as the company’s chairman, and Giora Ofer, former CEO of Discount Bank and one of the owners of the Keren Lahav investment fund is a member of the Board of Directors.
 Read more.